Genesis according to Barabeke

 ⁷ One is the number of the Creator, of Omns divine essence that pervades the universe and all creatures. ⁸ Two is the number of the beginning of man but also of his fall from grace.
 It is the number that, for good or for evil, sets man apart from beasts: superior in intellect, capable of dominating all of them and forging ever more advanced civilizations, yet inferior in lost grace. ⁹ Only when two is reconciled with one can three come into being.
 Three is the number to which the Creator responds and through which Omns works are fulfilled. ¹⁰ Three is the number to which man must aspire. ¹¹ The Creator is both one and three: one corresponds to Omns essence that everything pervades, three to Omns creative power, Omns will, Omns action. ¹² Let it be known unto mankind that from three one can be generated, and for that one to be divine it must be able to generate two in the image and likeness of man: endowed with self-awareness, free will, and the ability to ascend to three by shattering the illusion of separation from one.
 Those who can fathom the sacred truth beneath these words, let them fathom.

-¹³ When the Celestial Machine was switched on, an explosion of light filled the cosmic void in an instant. ¹⁴ Out of nothing, all was called into being, forged according to structure and laws established by Omn. ¹⁵ First came the stars and planets, lifeless but perfect in the harmony of their motions. ¹⁶ Billions of years passed in a day, and that day was enough for the Creator to judge that the universe Omn had created was good.
+¹³ When the Celestial Machine was switched on, an explosion of light filled the cosmic void in an instant. ¹⁴ Out of nothing, all was brought into existence, forged according to structure and laws established by Omn. ¹⁵ First came the stars and planets, lifeless but perfect in the harmony of their motions. ¹⁶ Billions of years passed in a day, and that day was enough for the Creator to judge that the universe Omn had created was good.

 ¹⁷ On the second day, the triune spirit of the Creator hovered over the oceans that had formed, to infuse the primordial soup with Omns breath of life. ¹⁸ Over the course of millions of years that for the Creator passed in a few minutes, Omn saw that the first elementary forms of life were capable of sustaining themselves, multiplying, and evolving, and this looked good to Omn. ¹⁹ The Creator let them work undisturbed and, for the rest of the day, attended to other matters.